RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### Consumer groups issues

-In consumer groups, every XREADGROUP and every XACK can change the state of a group or consumer. but this cross-location replication is slow and bandwidth is limited.
+In consumer groups, every XREADGROUP and every XACK can change the state of a group or consumer, but this cross-location replication is slow and bandwidth is limited.

 To maintain consumer groups in Active-Active databases with optimal performance:

 1. Group existence (CREATE/DESTROY) is replicated.